Theomat/theomat.github.io/_pages/about.md

 2024:

-- December: Our paper on best first search for enumeration in constant delay got accepted at AAAI 2025.
+- December: Our paper on best first search for enumeration in constant delay got accepted at AAAI 2025 and was selected for an oral.
 Joint work with [Nathanaël Fijalkow][NATH] and [Guillaume Lagarde][GUILLAUME]
 - December 10: I defended my PhD thesis!
 Yay~
 - November: Gave a talk at the Synthesis Days in Bordeaux
 - July 5: I was at the opening meeting of the LLM4Code project